Burundians vote despite virus outbreak | DW | 20.05.2020

-Burundians stood in long lines outside polling stations, which opened shortly after 6 am local time (0400 GMT),to elect their new president,parliamentarians and local councillors.
+Burundians stood in long lines outside polling stations, which opened shortly after 6 am local time (0400 GMT), to elect a new president, parliamentarians and local councilors.

 The election campaign, which ended on Sunday, left several dead and injured in clashes that broke out between members of the ruling CNDD-FDD party and the main opposition CNL party.